jrbreeden/Horse-Collector/horsecollector/README.md

 * As a user, I want to be able to give toys to the horses.

+* As a user, I want to be able to upload photos of the horses.

 # Screenshots
 ![Screen Shot](./horsecollector/main_app/images/Home.png)
 ![Screen Shot](./horsecollector/main_app/images/HorseDetails.png)